amjadAH/amjadAH/README.md

-### Hi there 👋
+## 👨‍💻 software developer by day, virtual adventurer by night 🎮

-i'm a software developer specialised in backend development. in my free time, i enjoy playing video games and reading.
+i'm a software developer 👨‍💻 specialised in backend development. in my free time, i enjoy playing video 🎮 games and reading 📖

 <!--
 **amjad-ah/amjad-ah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.